Case Details

 What Were the Facts of This Case?

-On 15 April 2014, the MOH issued a circular prohibiting the prescription of BHRT by licensed healthcare institutions outside the context of a formal clinical trial approved by the Health Sciences Authority (“HSA”).
-When IMC’s licence expired in March 2015, the MOH did not renew it, citing inspection findings that Dr Lee did not intend to wean patients off BHRT.
-The MOH also discovered testosterone prescriptions despite normal testosterone levels and the absence of proper documentation of clinical indications.
-These matters formed the basis of a second SMC complaint in April 2015, which was brought before a Complaints Committee (“CC”).
+In April 2014, MOH issued a circular prohibiting the prescription of BHRT by licensed healthcare institutions outside the context of an approved clinical trial.
+When the IMC’s clinic licence expired in March 2015, MOH did not renew it, citing inspections in February and March 2015 and alleging that Dr Lee did not exhibit an intention to wean patients off BHRT.
+MOH also discovered that Dr Lee was prescribing testosterone to patients with normal testosterone levels and without proper documentation of clinical indications of testosterone deficiency.
+These allegations formed the basis of a second letter of complaint issued by the SMC on 30 April 2015 under s 39(3)(a) of the MRA.
+The complaints were then laid before a Complaints Committee (“CC”), which ordered an inquiry to be held by a disciplinary tribunal (“DT”).
+Dr Lee’s attempts to challenge the CC’s decision were dismissed through judicial review proceedings, with the disciplinary proceedings stayed pending the final determination of those proceedings.

 What Were the Key Legal Issues?

-The central legal question was whether Dr Lee’s conduct amounted to “professional misconduct” under s 53(1)(d) of the Medical Registration Act.
-The provision requires an assessment of whether the practitioner’s conduct falls within the statutory concept of professional misconduct, which the Court of Three Judges in Low Cze Hong described as capable of being established through two distinct but related limbs: (a) an intentional, deliberate departure from the standards observed by members of the profession of good repute and competency (the “First Limb”); or (b) serious negligence that objectively portrays an abuse of the privileges which accompany registration as a medical practitioner (the “Second Limb”).
+The central legal issue was whether Dr Lee’s conduct amounted to “professional misconduct” within the meaning of s 53(1)(d) of the MRA.
+That provision, as applied in medical disciplinary contexts, requires an evaluative assessment of whether the practitioner’s conduct reflects a departure from the standards of the profession of good repute and competency, or whether it amounts to serious negligence that objectively portrays an abuse of the privileges which accompany registration as a medical practitioner.

 How Did the Court Analyse the Issues?